Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+Deepfake detection algorithms, content watermarking, and media provenance systems are examples of mitigation techniques.
+Traceability can be ensured by incorporating cryptographic signatures into the created content.
+Additionally, real-time verification pipelines can be used to stop fraudulent content from spreading.

-AI models in the Metaverse rely on vast amounts of user data for training and inference.
+\mypara{6.
+Secure Federated Learning and Collaborative AI:} AI models in the Metaverse rely on vast amounts of user data for training and inference.
 Federated learning (FL), in which training takes place privately on user devices and only model updates are shared, is being used more and more to safeguard user privacy.
 However, hostile participants and poisoning assaults can affect FL itself.
-Future directions include: \begin{itemize} \item Developing robust federated learning protocols resilient to data poisoning. \item Ensuring the integrity of collaborative AI without requiring centralized control. \item Investigating adversarial attacks on model updates and proposing defense mechanisms. \end{itemize}

-Work by Li et al. (2023) on adversary deactivation in FL highlights the potential, but broader, scalable solutions are still needed \cite{li2023robust}.
+Future directions include \textit{developing robust federated learning protocols resilient to data poisoning; }\textit{ensuring the integrity of collaborative AI without requiring centralized control}; \textit{Investigating adversarial attacks on model updates and proposing defense mechanisms.} Li et al. studied adversary deactivation in FL, highlighting the potential, but broader, scalable solutions are still needed \cite{li2023robust}.